Compiled Regexp comparation bug

 There is no such problem in latest 1.9.3, expression return true

-#2 Updated by Cedric Brancourt over 1 year ago
+#2 Updated by Cedric Brancourt almost 2 years ago

 Hopefully this is not a bug (or I think it is not).